streamingflow4j/ServiceMiddlewareKafka/README.md

 Add Complex Event Processing with Event-Driven, CQRS, Message Route to Java applications.

 ## About this project (ServiceMiddlewareKafka)
-This project is a contextual middleware made with java, Spring Integration and EsperCEP.
+This project is a contextual middleware made with java, Spring Boot and EsperCEP.

 ## 1. Running the Kafka project
 Install and run kafka.
 More informations(https://kafka.apache.org/quickstart).